-Brad Bayer is in his thirteenth year serving as the senior executive director of student life and assessment at the University of Colorado Colorado Springs (UCCS).
-He provides executive leadership for student activities and community service, clubs and organizations, the student government association, the student newspaper, the radio station, sorority and fraternity life, the Chancellor's Leadership Class, the UCCSlead leadership certificate program, and LIVE Leadership.
-Disability and testing services, the office of veteran and military student affairs, and the Family Development Center are also part of his portfolio.
-Additionally, he co-leads divisional program assessment efforts for over thirty different department areas, authorizes contracts, and is involved with fundraising, grants, as well as several community outreach initiatives.
+Brad Bayer is in his fifteenth year at the University of Colorado Colorado Springs and serves as the senior executive director of student life and assessment.
+He provides executive leadership for student activities, clubs and organizations, the student government association, the student newspaper, the radio station, sorority and fraternity life, the Chancellor's Leadership Class, the UCCSlead leadership certificate program, and LIVE Leadership.
+University Center operations, event services and production, scheduling, conference services and external business development, along with the Family Development Center, are also part of his portfolio.
+Additionally, he co-leads divisional program assessment and strategic planning efforts for over thirty different department areas, authorizes contracts, and is involved with fundraising, grants, as well as several community outreach initiatives.
 Bayer has presented nationally, regionally, and at the state and local levels on a variety of topics to include assessment, strategic planning, student engagement, leadership, and student-veteran support.
-He currently leads a dynamic team of fifty professional staff members and 150 student employees, while overseeing a 4.3-million-dollar budget.
+He currently leads a dynamic team of thirty-nine professional staff members and 155 student employees, while overseeing a 9.1-million-dollar budget.
 In 2010, Bayer received the Outstanding Staff Diversity Award, sponsored by the Diversity Alliance Committee, the Faculty Minority Affairs Committee, and the MOSAIC Office, for exemplifying the highest regard for diversity and multiculturalism through the direct support of students.
-He is currently undertaking a three term as the Secretary of the Student Affairs Assessment Leaders (SAAL) Board of Directors.
+He recently completed a three-year term as the Secretary for the Student Affairs Assessment Leaders (SAAL) Board of Directors.

 Prior to his tenure at UCCS, Bayer served for six years as an administrator in the Cherry Creek School District where he held the positions of activities director, assistant principal, and principal.
 As principal, Bayer led a school community comprised of 1,300 students.
 He remains a licensed and certified teacher and administrator.

 A lifelong educator, Bayer began his career as a member of the English faculty at East High School in West Bend, Wisconsin.
-He also served on the English faculty at Eastview High School in Apple Valley, Minnesota, where he developed and instructed courses in advanced placement literature and college preparatory writing.
-In 2002, Bayer’s students achieved a 100% pass rate on the advanced placement literature exam.
+He was also part of the English faculty at Eastview High School in Apple Valley, Minnesota where he developed and instructed courses in advanced placement literature and college preparatory writing.
+At Eastview High School, Bayer’s students achieved a 100% pass rate on the advanced placement literature exam.
 In addition to his teaching responsibilities, he assumed the roles of head boys’ cross country and assistant boys’ track and field coach--leading many teams and individuals to successful performances at the conference, regional, and state championships.

 While an undergraduate student at the University of Wisconsin – La Crosse, Bayer competed as a varsity student-athlete on the men’s cross country and track & field teams where he was the co-captain of the men’s cross country team and named both an NCAA Academic All-American and the Wisconsin State University Conference (WSUC) Cross Country Scholar-Athlete of the Year.
 During his collegiate athletic experience, Bayer received WSUC all-conference recognition, raced in two national cross country championships, and was a member of seven WSUC conference championship title winning teams combined in both cross country and track & field.